How to Access and Use Quagga Shell using Avi CLI

 To know more about Quagga, refer Quagga Software article.

-shell is used to check BGP configuration and status of BGP peer.
+shell can be used to check BGP configuration and status of BGP peer.

 In this example, all the commands are executed from the default namespace on an Avi SE hosting a virtual service enabled for BGP.